 Data can also help you lead with enhanced emotional intelligence.
 Consider this: some people are hard to read, or have valid reasons for putting up a wall.
 You might ask one of your technicians if they’re doing well, and they say they’re “all good.”
 But once you look at their technician efficiency data, you see that their productivity has been steadily declining.
 From there, you can sit down with them and address it.
 Maybe they’re burned out, need a break, or are dealing with something in their personal lives.
 Once you find out what’s going on, you can see what you can do to help them.

-The Downsides of Manually Crunching Numbers
+Stop Manually Crunching Numbers

 As a shop owner, how many times have you found yourself crunching numbers after hours at your shop, missing out on that family dinner, football game, or just good old rest and relaxation?